lifegrasp/lifegrasp/README.md

 I'm still a student, so if you have any helpful advice that you can give, I would happily take it.

-##  Concepts that I need to study more:
+##  Concepts that I need to familiarize myself

 :scroll:  Loops